adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

          // qualified export
-         // this package is exported only to xxxx_modules list but not for other modules export com.espark.adarsh to xxxx_module1,xxxx_module1... xxxx_moduleN;
+         // this package is exported only to xxxx_modules list but not for other modules
+         // only the module list can access the packed export from current module export com.espark.adarsh to xxxx_module1,xxxx_module1... xxxx_moduleN;